-Hmm…maybe he was still in denial.
-He was just a young man after all.
+Hmm…maybe he’s still in denial, just a young man after all.
 Unfazed, I went back to the same place the following month.
 However, Zack was on vacation.
 In his place was another young guy named David.
 David had bleached blonde hair in contrast to Zack’s jet black.
 My gaydar was beeping on high for some reason, but I didn’t trust it.
 Once broken…

 Nevertheless, I sat down and waited for my turn.
 As David put the finishing touches on the lady before me, I overheard him say, “oh honey, that’s just wrong”, followed by a fit of laughter from both parties.

 Hmmm, getting warmer.
 But still, skeptical I was.